ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

     discarded.
 Note that this is a different situation from no. 1 above, since the matching text for the candidates have different starting offsets.

-**4. If two candidates have overlapping matching terms, keep the candidate with the longest matching term.**
+4. **If two candidates have overlapping matching terms, keep the candidate with the longest matching term.**

     Example:
        | sentence:``BLOOD PT-10.8 PTT-32.6 INR(PT)-1.0``